peteryxu/HH-gemini-multimodal-live-dev-guide/README.md

     *   You'll learn about concepts like base64 audio decoding, PCM audio format conversion, and the intricacies of real-time audio playback in a web browser.
     *   The accompanying [`README.md`](chapter_04/README.md) file within the `chapter_04` directory provides a detailed explanation of the code and the underlying principles.

+*   **[`chapter_05`](chapter_05)**: **Live Audio Chat with WebSockets - Advanced Audio Handling**
+    *   This chapter combines the concepts from previous chapters to present a sophisticated real-time audio-to-audio chat application, implemented entirely in the browser using WebSockets and the Web Audio API.
+    *   It features an HTML file (`index.html`) along with JavaScript modules for audio recording (`audio-recorder.js`), audio playback (`audio-streamer.js`), and an AudioWorklet for efficient audio processing (`audio-recording-worklet.js`).
+    *   This chapter tackles advanced topics like live microphone input, bidirectional audio streaming, intricate audio format conversions, precise audio chunking, and robust state management for interruptions and turn-taking.
+    *   The detailed `README.md` file in `chapter_05` provides an in-depth tutorial on building such an application, explaining the design choices, trade-offs, and best practices discovered during development.

 ## How to Use This Guide